golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-observe.md

 # Golioth Observe Example

 The Observe example configures the MagTag to watch a LightDB state endpoint on the Golioth servers for changes.
-When data is updated on the could, the device recognizes this quickly and a callback is executed.
+When data is updated on the cloud, the device recognizes this quickly and a callback is executed.
 For this example, a LightDB State endpoint called `leds` will monitor a value from 0 to 15 to control the on/off state of the LEDs on the MagTag.

-## Learning Objectives We are learning to use the "state" version of Golioth's
+## Learning Objectives

-database services (LightDB state), because it represents another way to send data down to devices in the field.
+We are learning to use the "state" version of Golioth's database services (LightDB state), because it represents another way to send data down to devices in the field.
 This is part of a broader "command and control" (C&C) need for IoT devices.
 Golioth services that fall under the heading of C&C are:

 * LightDB State - part of this Observe Example
 * Remote Procedure Call (RPC)- part of this Observe Example